ml4cryo/ml4cryo.github.io/_pages/code_of_conduct.md

 permalink: /code_of_conduct
 ---
 ## ML4Cryo
 ML4Cryo is a community forum, consisting of a Slack Space and an email-list, for the global community working at the intersection of the cryosphere and machine learning.
-The community tools (Slack Space and email list) are used for for announcements including job advertisements, high-impact and high-relevance journal postings, obituaries, broad questions, call-for-papers, conference notifications, and other such community-relevant communications.
+The community tools (Slack Space and email list) are used for announcements including job advertisements, high-impact and high-relevance journal postings, obituaries, broad questions, call-for-papers, conference notifications, and other such community-relevant communications.
 ML4Cryo welcomes a diverse set of members at all scientific career stages including non-scientists, technicians, practitioners, and commercial enterprises.

 **ML4Cryo champions equality, diversity, and inclusivity within the community.
 Harassment of members is not tolerated.**